imazen/resizer/docs/install/standalone.md

 ImageResizer requires a .NET capable webserver like Windows+IIS, \*nix+apache+mono, or \*nix+ngix+mono.
 Image quality is poorer on *nix platforms due to Mono, so we suggest a separate Windows server instead.

 If you're already using Windows, you can just set up a separate Application and Application Pool in IIS.
-We suggest using a subdomain, so that you can re-assign the subdomain to a cluster or CDN as your needs grow.
+We suggest using a subdomain, so you can reassign the subdomain to a cluster or CDN as your needs grow.

 Any installation method can be used to set up a standalone server; this is the simplest installation scenario.